 What provision will be made to expand/improve local services?

 As part of the planning process Christchurch Borough Council, Dorset County Council and other statutory consultees will assess what provision the proposed development needs to make for local services and infrastructure.
 A Section 106 agreement will then be negotiated with the councils to secure these contributions.
-The details of this will become clearer once a planning application has been submitted.

 Is consideration being given to the nearby buildings which are of historic interest?